Agent skill for base-template-generator - invoke with $agent-base-template-generator

 Implementation

-This skill is essentially a persona description rather than actionable guidance.
-It tells Claude what kind of agent to be but provides zero concrete templates, code examples, or executable instructions.
-The content explains concepts Claude already understands (best practices, TypeScript, error handling) without providing the actual templates that would make this skill useful.
+This skill is essentially a persona description rather than an actionable skill.
+It tells Claude what kind of agent it should be and lists abstract responsibilities, but provides zero concrete templates, code examples, file structures, or executable guidance.
+The content is verbose, explaining concepts Claude already understands (like TypeScript types, error handling, and best practices), while failing to provide the actual novel information that would make this skill useful.

 Suggestions